Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Disney World features the Cinderella Castle, which stands at a whopping 189 feet tall.
 This magical structure, which serves as the Magic Kingdom park's emblem, was modeled after the castle in the Disney classic “Cinderella,” boasting lofty spires and ornate turrets.

-The gardens, which are encircled by a serene moat, provide plenty of opportunities for photos.
+The gardens, encircled by a serene moat, provide plenty of photo opportunities.
 You can visit the flowers, luscious meadows and Cinderella's own wishing well.
 You can even enter the castle to see the magnificent handcrafted glass mosaics that depict Cinderella's transformation from a servant to a princess.

 You can even splurge on a one-of-a-kind dining experience for an elegant meal at Cinderella’s Royal Table at the castle.